PeachGB/GameOfPas/README.md

-use fpc life.pas on the terminal to compile, then use ./life to initialize be aware that the code uses an infinite loop, so you should know how to interrupt the process on the terminal
+use fpc life.pas on the terminal to compile, then use ./life to initialize be aware that the code uses an infinite loop, so you should know how to interrupt the process on the terminal also take in consideration that this is not actually the game of life, for every cell counts one neighbour up, i am aware of this, but the pattern that makes like this is better and more smooth, i will need to implement the posibility of the user to change the grid for the actual game of life to be enjoyable.
+In the future maybe :P